In this blog, we will go through the following topics –

 Watch this beginner-friendly video by Intellipaat to start learning Data Science.

-It is the field which helps businesses, not just in recognizing their markets and improving their decision making, but also in getting them closer with their customers.
+It is the field that helps businesses, not just in recognizing their markets and improving their decision-making, but also in getting them closer with their customers.
 Data Science deals with structured as well as unstructured data.
 It involves studying historical data.